Adora Svitak

 Adora Svitak (born October 15, 1997) is an American writer, public speaker, former child prodigy, and activist.
-She did work for the Wikimedia Foundation as a communications associate.
+She was a communications associate at the Wikimedia Foundation from 2019 to 2021.

 Early life

 Svitak was born in Springfield, Oregon.
 Her mother, Joyce, was a Chinese immigrant who grew up during the Cultural Revolution.
 Her father, John, studied physics and worked as a software engineer.
 She got her first computer at age 6 and began to write short stories on it.

 Public speaking

 Svitak's February 2010 TED Talk, "What Adults Can Learn From Kids," has received over 6.3 million views to date on TED.com.